-Under the named executive officers' employment agreements, during the term of employment and for 12 months following any termination of employment, each executive is subject to non-interference covenants and each executive is also subject to non-competition covenants; provided that, for Messrs.
-Qutub, Curtis and Marra, and Ms. Bender only, the non-competition covenant will extend beyond a termination without good reason or due to an employee non-renewal only to the extent that we elect to pay Messrs.
-Qutub, Curtis and Marra, and Ms. Bender the Installment Percent and Lump Sum Percent of salary (or prorated portion thereof for an extension for a period of less than 12 months for Messrs.
+Under the named executive officers' employment agreements, during the term of employment and for 12 months following any termination of employment, each executive is subject to non-interference covenants and each executive is also subject to noncompetition covenants; provided that, for Messrs.
+Qutub, Curtis and Marra, and Ms. Bender only, the non-competition covenant will extend beyond a termination without good reason or due to an employee non-renewal only to the extent that we elect to pay Messrs, Qutub, Curtis and Marra, and Ms. Bender the Installment Percent and Lump Sum Percent of salary (or prorated portion thereof for an extension for a period of less than 12 months for Messrs.
 Qutub, Curtis and Marra, and Ms. Bender).
-Generally, the non-competition covenant prevents the executive from engaging in activities competitive with our business or the business of our affiliates, and the non-interference covenant prevents the executive from soliciting or hiring our employees or those of our affiliates, to cease doing business with, or reduce the amount of business conducted with, us or our affiliates, or in any other manner interfering with our relationship with such parties.
+Generally, the non-competition covenant prevents the executive from engaging in activities competitive with our business or the business of our affiliates, and the non-interference covenant prevents the executive from soliciting or hiring our employees or those of our affiliates or service providers and from inducing any of our customers, suppliers, licensees or other business relations or those of our affiliates, to cease doing business with, or reduce the amount of business conducted with, us or our affiliates, or in any other manner interfering with our relationship with such parties.
 The named executive officers' employment agreements also contain standard confidentiality and invention assignment provisions as well as indemnification protection generally to the fullest extent permitted by Bermuda law, except in certain limited circumstances.